NASW Credentialing Center Frequently Asked Questions

 If all of the required documents are received, processing of an application takes fifteen (15) business days.
 If additional information is needed, the processing could take up to thirty (30) days.

 Yes.
 Renewal for the ACSW is every year.
-Renewal for the QCSW is every two years.
-Renewal for Specialty Certifications is every two years.
-Renewal packets are sent prior to the expiration of the credential/certification.
+Renewal for all other Credentials and specialty certifications is every two years unless otherwise specified.
+Email reminders are sent 60 days prior to the expiration date of the credential/specialty certification.

-15. What are the criteria for the credentials and specialty certifications?
+13. What are the criteria for NASW credentials and specialty certifications?

 Each credential/certification has its own criteria.
 You can download an application from the NASW Web site at www.socialworkers.org/credentials or refer to the following fact sheets: